-Other leases are operating leases and are not recognised on the Company's balance sheet.
+Other leases are operating leases and, except for investment property, the leased assets are not recognised on the Company's balance sheet.
+Investment property held under an operating lease is recognised on the Company's balance sheet at its fair value.

-h.
-Provisions